hrgdavor/jsx6/apps/repl/demistify.jsx.md

   1+1={1+1}            |   "1+1=", 1+1
 </div>                 | )/*h1*/;
 ```
 Take a look at the code here and what babel produces in the second editor panel.
-The resulting code works the same.
+The resulting code works the same, it is just manually better aligned here to be easier to compare.

-# Main chapter

-## subchapter 1 with content

-subchapter 1 with content

-## subchapter 2 with content

-subchapter 2 with content

-# Main chapter with content

-main with content

-## subchapter 1 with content

-subchapter 1 with content

-## subchapter 2 with content

-subchapter 2 with content